Student Intake Strategy Group

 e.
 To oversee all student number plans for partnerships, including LIC, XJTLU, Carmel College.

 f.
-To oversee the process for target setting, informed by the analysis of data on applications and prior performance in recruitment of volume and quality of students.
+To oversee the process for target setting, informed by the analysis of data on applications and prior recruitment performance both in terms of quantity and quality of students.

 g.
 To oversee the ongoing development of a portfolio that is responsive to market demand and supports the wider student recruitment strategy.